 A more spectacular but much tougher expedition is the Traverse of the Sierra Nevada.
 This backpacking walk is best done west to east, beginning at the Pico Espejo cable car terminal above Merida and crossing two passes of 4600m.
 The hike stays fairly near the crest of the mountains and passes the foot of Venezuela's highest mountain, Pico Bolivar 4979m, which is a difficult and exposed rock scramble.
 Other highlights of this walk include some spectacular campsites by high lagoons and the final descent back to Merida through continually changing zones of vegetation from bare rock at 4500m, through the 'paramo' a moorland of giant heather, alpine flowers and the strange espeletia plants, to bamboo forest at 3000m, then down to tropical rain forest with towering hardwood trees, lianas, ferns and bromeliads below 2500m.
 The whole traverse can take as little as three days, with camps at Laguna Timoncitos and Laguna Verde, but it is better to take a few extra days and fit in some side trips, or climb some peaks.
 For example an extra day can be added at the start by traversing the peaks of El Toro and Leon.
 Maps are available in Merida.

 A giant Espeletia plant, Sierra de la Culata.

 When to go - The best season for most climbs and hikes is the dry season from January to March.

 Weather - Tropical, with afternoon storms.
 Generally warm and humid, with a freezing level about 4500m

-Guidebooks - The Andes - A Guide for Climbers is the only English language guidebook to feature descriptions of the climbing routes on the peaks of the Venezuelan Andes.
+Guidebooks - The Andes - A Guide for Climbers and Skiers is the only English language guidebook to feature descriptions of the climbing routes on the peaks of the Venezuelan Andes.